mjstam/Coachmark/README.md

 This is a Kotlin library which can be used to add custom Coachmarks to you application.
 It requires a minimum SDK of **16**.

-The library included a sample application with exampled on how to create various types of Coackmarks.
-It also has examples of callback functions when the coachmark is touched and functions for controlling when the coachmarks are displayed.
+The library includes a sample application with examples on how to create various types of Coackmarks.
+It also has examples of callback functions invoked when the coachmark is touched and functions for controlling when the coachmarks are displayed.

 # Important